MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 # Choose an Azure compute option for microservices

 The term *compute* refers to the hosting model for the computing resources that your application runs on.
-This article aims to provide prescriptive guidance to choose a compute platform for microservices.
+This article provides prescriptive guidance to choose a compute platform for microservices.
 The choice of microservice compute platform may vary based on more nuanced requirements.

 For a microservices architecture, two approaches are especially popular: